 Look at that difficult verse.

+We say the words automatically, but what does it mean “we forgive those who trespass against us”?
 Children and teens might think of others who have been their “enemy” for doing such things as tease, overlook, cheat, or insult them, or who lie.

 A grown person, aware of the despotic governments, hard-core criminals, drug cartels, all people who are truly evil -- must consider what it means to forgive them.
 Are we pardoning them from any penalties, pleading for amnesty for them, overlooking their terrible sins against mankind?
 Are we to pretend that actual evil does not exist or that it doesn’t matter to us, personally?